 Looking at several passages within the Bible, we now get an understanding of the meaning.
 The focus is on the references where the phrase “divers colours” is used.

 Earlier, we saw the phrase’s usage in reference to the virgin daughters of kings, and in the following example, it becomes evident that the phrase refers to women in this case.

 3. For to know thee is perfect righteousness: yea, to know thy power is the root of immortality.

 4. For neither did the mischievous invention of men deceive us, nor an image spotted with divers colours, the painter’s fruitless labour;

 5. The sight whereof enticeth fools to lust after it, and so they desire the form of a dead image, that hath no breath.Wisdom 15:3-5

-We now see that this refers to painters’ paintings of women in a manner which had the effect of creating lust within men.
-Whereas now with the Internet and the ubiquity of pornography it is easier to fall into the mischievous invention of men, we can see that those many thousands of years ago suffered the problem on a smaller scale.
+We now see that this refers to painters’ paintings of women in a manner that created lust within men.
+Whereas now, with the Internet and the ubiquity of pornography, it is easier to fall into the mischievous invention of men, we can see that those many thousands of years ago suffered the same problem but on a smaller scale.

 14. And thy renown went forth among the heathen for thy beauty: for it was perfect through my comeliness, which I had put upon thee, saith the Lord GOD.Ezekiel 16:14-18